jonbnewman/mobx-store-provider/README.md

 function App() {
   const Provider = useProvider();

-  // With this declaration, typescript knows what your appStore is const appStore: Instance<typeof AppStore> = createStore(() =>
+  // With this declaration, typescript knows the appStore is an AppStore const appStore: Instance<typeof AppStore> = createStore(() =>
     AppStore.create(),
   );